sominsomin/modular_video_synth/README.md

 WebGL (with Three.js).

 Try it out here: [Github Pages Link](https://sominsomin.github.io/modular_video_synth/).
-You'll need a browser that supports.
+Youll need a browser that supports.

 This is inspired by digital tools such as [Vsynth](https://www.kevinkripper.com/vsynth) for Max/MSP, [Hydra](https://hydra.ojack.xyz/?sketch_id=example_11) or the digital hardware video synthesizer [Hypno](https://sleepycircuits.com/hypno).
 And, of course, in the analog realm, everything created by [lxz-industries](https://lzxindustries.net/).